Do-It-Your-Self poses a question: What is the true color of a home?

 Do-it-your-self was realized on various locations including the artist’s home as part of the Bushwick Open Studios in 2011, it continued as a workshop and presentation “Thoughts on the LivingRoom” at the MoMA Studio, NYC in 2012, where participants created color samples made with dust from their homes and in the Karlin Studios in Prague as part of Milde’s solo exhibition Homescapes in 2013, where the entire entrance area was painted with dust collected on the site, shown together with samples from the workshop at MoMA.

 DIY explores cultural mechanisms in the domestic space that employ decoration as a mediator to the outside world.
 It focuses on the attempt through colors and paints to connect the life within the alienated environment of the interior of the white cube to a larger context.
 For the new species: “Homo Interius”, a contemporary human, who spends most of its life inside of a white cube separated from the influence of the surrounding environment, colors represent the features of the outside world, from which he is disconnected.
-Home decoration, souvenirs and art, functions as a replacement to the outside world context but in reality they rather seal the alienation of the petite bourgeois environment.
+Home decoration, souvenirs, and art functions as a replacement to the outside world context but in reality, they rather seal the alienation of the petite bourgeois environment.
 The Do-It-Your-Self is a strategy that follows the immediate presence on site and may be applied virtually in any interior by anyone who is interested in exploring what color his life has.
-The Do-It-Your-Self project gives an easy to follow recipe for making a paint made with dust that may be applied virtually in any interior by anyone who is interested in exploring what color his life has.
+The Do-It-Your-Self project gives an easy to follow a recipe for making a paint made with dust that may be applied virtually in any interior by anyone who is interested in exploring what color his life has.